snoozebaumer/beat-realtime-stats/README.md

 npm install
 ```

-2. run the sql script at Backend/create_scripts/runs.sql
+2. run the sql script at backend/create_scripts/runs.sql in your local mysql installation

-3. Create a ".env" file in Backend and define the following environment variables:
+3. Create a ".env" file in backend and define the following environment variables (see backend/.env.sample):
 ```
 AUTHORIZATION_TOKEN=<token the robot will use for authentication>
 DB_HOST=<host name of the MySQL db, e.g. localhost>